Aliases for GFI1 Gene

 GeneCards Summary for GFI1 Gene

-GFI1 (Growth Factor Independent 1 Transcription Repressor) is a Protein Coding gene.
+GFI1 (Growth Factor Independent 1 Transcriptional Repressor) is a Protein Coding gene.
 Diseases associated with GFI1 include Neutropenia, Severe Congenital 2, Autosomal Dominant and Neutropenia, Nonimmune Chronic Idiopathic, Of Adults.
-Among its related pathways are Dendritic Cells Developmental Lineage Pathway and Th2 Differentiation Pathway.
+Among its related pathways are Th2 Differentiation Pathway and Development and heterogeneity of the ILC family.
 GO annotations related to this gene include transcription regulatory region DNA binding and transcriptional repressor activity, RNA polymerase II core promoter proximal region sequence-specific binding.
 An important paralog of this gene is GFI1B.

 UniProtKB/Swiss-Prot for GFI1 Gene